 Nannies depend on their regular paycheck, and a week or even several days without payment can cause financial hardship.
 Whether full-time or part-time, we recommend paying a nanny for 52 weeks per year.
 Nannies are generally willing to complete any extra task you may need during your absence, such as organizing closets, running errands, taking care of the house, etc.

 What about taxes?

-We have partnered with Breedlove, a leading household tax service, to provide our clients with a complimentary no-obligation consultation.
-Let them know that you are a MoniCare client.
+MoniCare has partnered with GTM Payroll Services, a leading household tax service, to provide our clients with a complimentary no-obligation professional consultation on household employee taxes.

 What is the difference between light housekeeping and heavy housekeeping?

 Picking up around the house, cleaning up in the kitchen, and doing laundry is considered light housekeeping and may be included in a nanny’s job description.
 Vacuuming, washing the floors, cleaning the bathrooms, and cleaning the entire house in detail is considered heavy housekeeping, and is not included in a typical nanny’s job description.
 If you need a part-time or full-time housekeeper, learn more about our housekeeping service placements.

 What questions do I ask a nanny during a job interview?

 Cover her professional nanny experience, educational background, and job expectations.
 Discuss childcare discipline methods.
 Evaluate the candidate’s family and moral values.
 Go over your job requirements and expectations.
 We provide our clients with a comprehensive Nanny Questionnaire, which is also available for purchase to families seeking information.

 Absolutely.
 We recommend documenting all details, including job duties, employment terms, food preferences, discipline policies, safety terms, etc. We provide our clients with a comprehensive Family-Nanny Agreement, which is also available for purchase to families seeking information.